Please attend Reception where you will be admitted by Patient Services staff.

 A patient guide is available at every bedside with information about the range of services available to you, as well general information about how to access our amenities.

 During your hospital stay you will be asked to provide your name, date and address prior to any procedure.
 This is to ensure the quality and safety of your care.

 Free wireless internet is available to patients with their own mobile browsing device.
 However, Cabrini does not accept responsibility for loss or damage to your device.

 Before coming to hospital, be sure to make plans for returning home – talk to your family, doctor, case manager or pre-admission nurse.
 Matters to consider include shopping, domestic help, personal care, meals, home safety aids and equipment.
 When you arrive at hospital, talk to your admission nurse about any needs you may have on leaving hospital.
 Your length of stay at Cabrini will be determined by your admitting doctor and your medical needs.
 The preadmission nurse will discuss discharge with you and arrange a plan.
 Staff will assist you and your family to plan and arrange care after you leave hospital.
 If needed, community based health and support services will be arranged.
 A care coordination service is available to facilitate complex discharge planning and can be accessed through the nurse manager of your ward.

 Patients will be escorted from the ward to the discharge lounge if they are unable to be collected by Cabrini’s 10 am discharge time.
 Time spent in the lounge will provide patients the opportunity to:

-Please note, there are certain situations where the patients may not be appropriate for the discharge lounge i.e. those who require stretcher ambulance.
+Please note, there are certain situations where patients may not be appropriate for the discharge lounge such as patients who require stretcher ambulance.
 These patients will be collected from the ward.